CBID2/refract-docs/docs/CONTRIBUTING.md

 ## Code of Conduct

 We’re committed to a welcoming space for all, no matter your background or experience.
-Check out our [Code of Conduct](/CODE_OF_CONDUCT.md) to learn more.
+Read the full [Code of Conduct](https://github.com/CBID2/refract-docs/blob/main/CODE_OF_CONDUCT.md) to learn more.